 (b) If more than one person is nominated for any such office or position, ballots containing the names of all nominees for each contested position shall be mailed to all members who are eligible to vote at the same time as ballots for contested Circuit Delegate elections are distributed.
 The nominee who receives the greatest number of votes for each office or position shall be declared elected.

 (c) The Board of Governors shall supervise all such elections and shall determine, announce, and publish the results of each election.
 Elections may be conducted electronically.

-Article X. Divisions, Sections and Committees
+Article X. Divisions, Sections, Committees and Affiliates

 Section 10.1 Divisions.
 There shall be a Young Lawyers Division and a Senior Lawyers Division with membership